rit-construct-makerspace/access-control-documentation/Staff Quick Reference.md

   * Left menu, "Access Devices".
   * Search device name or find in list.

-### Accessing a Device

-* Check the state of the ACS Core, indicated by the light
-  * See "Determining ACS State" above for determining the state.
-  * Only can/should continue if in "Idle" state.
-* Insert your card until it hits the stop inside the ACS Code.
-  * Card should be inserted >75% of the way.
-  * Light should immediately change.
-* If authroization granted: light will turn green and a "happy beep" will play.
-  * You are now set to use the equipment!
-  * Remove your card to end your session when complete.
-* If authorization denied: light will turn red and a "sad beep" will play.
-  * Speak to a staff member to figure out why you were denied
-  * If you have used the equipment before, odds are you forgot to sign in today.

 ### Changing Device State

 The following instructions are for staff and authorized personnel only.